 Not only can this testing be done with multiple videos, but it can be done before you produce any video at all.
 By testing messaging via simple online text ads, you are then better informed to approve video scripts that you already know will perform better.
 (Read “better return on investment”).

 And then after you get to to the video production, you can create inexpensive variations of your video messaging to further refine performance.
 For example, sometimes you’ll find that a woman spokesperson will perform better than a man.
 Other times, it’s the opposite.
 Sometimes an older actor will engender more response, sometimes younger.
 Sometimes it’s obvious.
-For example, if you are selling to a mature or young demographic it’s best to feature those kinds of people in your video.
+For example, if you are selling to a mature or young demographic it’s best to feature similar actors in your video.
 Other times it may not be so intuitive.
 For example, you may be targeting grandparents by featuring young children who would represent the viewers’ own grandchildren for the purpose of selling children’s toys or clothes or other gifts, for their grandparents to purchase.

 Although testing is an ironclad path towards greater video performance, as well as more effective marketing, advertising and messaging in general, the argument against it, typically for small businesses, is that it takes longer and costs more.
 That can’t be ignored.
 It does take more time and resources.
 But when done well, the whole point is to generate a higher ROI on your marketing and video-messaging investment.